-The first documented account of Sleep Paralysis is written on a Chinese book of Dreams in the 4th century b.C.
-Since then, ancient Greek and Roman doctors have written about this experience.
+The first documented account of Sleep Paralysis is written in a Chinese book of Dreams in the 4th century BC Since then, ancient Greek and Roman doctors have written about this experience.
 Sleep paralysis was always linked with supernatural forces and entities from another Realm.

 What Does ‘Nightmare’ mean?

-The world ‘nightmare’ which now just means bad dream, is actually a world for Sleep Paralysis.
+The word ‘nightmare’ which now just means bad dream, is actually a world for Sleep Paralysis.
 It comes from ‘night’ and the Scandinavian ‘mara‘, which is the female demon, a succubi, who loves to sit on a sleeping person’s chest, suffocating him or her.
 This creature is also known as ‘the Night Hag‘, ‘Old Mara‘ or ‘the Old Hag‘.
-It’s difficult not to notice the same word, ‘mara‘ is the sanskrit word to describe the Lord of Evil, similar to ‘Satan‘.
+It’s difficult not to notice that the same word, ‘mara‘ is the Sanskrit word to describe the Lord of Evil, similar to ‘Satan‘.

 According to the Nordic belief, ‘Mara’ is a damned woman who is cursed to travel around at nights and sit on villagers’ chests, causing them nightmares while snuffing their vital energy.
 Hence, she is a succubus, a female astral demon of vampiric nature.

-One of the oldest yet very famous artwork of sleep paralysis, is Henry Fuseli’s 1781 painting ‘The Nightmare’.
+One of the oldest yet very famous artwork of sleep paralysis is Henry Fuseli’s 1781 painting ‘The Nightmare’.
 This painting features probably all the infamous symptoms of sleep paralysis.
-In this painting we can clearly see a demon – ‘Mara’ – sitting on the chest of sleeping lady.
+In this painting, we can clearly see a demon – ‘Mara’ – sitting on the chest of a sleeping lady.
 What we can also see are several quite strange and otherworldly creatures sneaking in her bedroom.